8 Paired t-test

 8.5.1 Option 1: congruent and incongruent trials

-To create an appropriate plot, we’d like the data to be in long format, with a column for congruency
+To create an appropriate plot, we need the data in long format.
+This format should include a congruency

-that hold the labels of congruent and incorgruent trials, and a column that stores the mean_RT
+column containing the labels for congruent and incongruent trials, and a mean_RT

 participant | gender | age | education | similarity | simon_effect | congruency | mean_RT |